-As a young man he was a passionate basketball player, as some of his old friends remember.
-He loved and witnessed the “revolutionary” days of pop music throughout the 60’s.
-He became a man who knows, a „dictionary“ of all kinds of popular music, though he never played an instrument, never ever played in a band..
-He went to university, listened to lectures on sociology, literature, psychology and a good measure of philosophy, while time as well as the times went by.
+As a young man he was a passionate basketball player.
+He loved and experienced the “revolutionary” days of pop music in the 1960s.
+He became someone who knew many varieties of popular music, a “lexicon” for his friends, although he never learned to play an instrument.
+He went to university, listening to lectures on sociology, literature, psychology and a good measure of philosophy, while time and times passed.

-Finally, meanwhile in his thirties, he, after some inevitable ups and downs ended up with a degree in educational sciences.
-Some years before he had found the love of his life, married her short before he left university and a few years later the couple had two children.
-While his wife earned the money for their daily bread, at home he ran the family, only by occasions interrupted by him working in a record shop in the city of Lüneburg, where he lived the last five decades.
-All worked well, the grown up children left their home to lead their own lives, and the remaining couple enjoyed their happy relationship with some short trips for the baltic sea on weekends.
+Finally, now in his thirties, after some ups and downs, he graduated with a diploma in educational science.
+At the end of his studies he married.
+The couple had two children.
+His wife made a career, earned the money, while at home he took care of his family and household, only interrupted by a few hours a week working in a record store in Lüneburg, the city that has become his second home for the last 50 years.
+Everything developed satisfactorily, the adult children left home to lead their own lives, and the remaining couple enjoyed the happy relationship with a few short trips to the Baltic Sea on weekends.